 - Enable ask to buy.
-Enablement of an additional request for purchase authorization.
+Enables additional request for purchase authorization.

 - Subscription Offers Key.
 Key for signing promo offers.

 - Save Public Certificate.
-Used for local validation of the user's receipt (confirmation of information about his purchases)
+Used for local validation of the user's receipt (confirmation of information about their purchases)

 “Ask to buy” for purchases with Family Sharing / Deferred purchases